MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbServerConfiguration.md

 ```

 This command turns on SMB signing and encryption without user confirmation.
 This example uses
-splatting to pass parameter values from the '$Parameters' variable to the command.
+splatting to pass parameter values from the `$Parameters` variable to the command.
 Learn more about
 [Splatting](/powershell/module/microsoft.powershell.core/about/about_splatting).

 ### Example 3: Turn off the default server and workstations shares